What is the sixth form like?

 No, there are places for 140 students, including boys, in each year.
 There is an admissions policy including full criteria for oversubscription.
-Please see document on the RHS of this page.
+Please see document on the right of this page.

 Will there be a Head of Year?

-Mrs Page is the Director of Sixth Form.
-Ms Shearman is Associate Head of Sixth Form, Ms Pugh is Head of Year 12 and Ms Shearman Head of Year 13.
+Mrs Page is Director of Sixth Form.
+Ms Shearman is Associate Head of Sixth Form, Ms Pugh is Head of Year 12 and Ms Shearman is Head of Year 13.

 Will sixth form students be in a tutor group?

 Yes, there will be sixth form tutor groups to offer excellent pastoral care with a programme of activities to inform, support and guide students through sixth form life.
-Tutor time will be an important part of your study programme and will include academic monitoring, study skills, well-being and a range of issues that relate to life after sixth form.
+Tutor time will be an important part of the study programme and will include academic monitoring, study skills, well-being and a range of issues that relate to life after sixth form.

 Is there a uniform?

 No, but there will be a smart dress code.
 We expect students to dress smartly in the sixth form and they will have the same dress code as other adults in the school.